-The District acts as the SNWA's operating agent and, pursuant to annual appointment, the District's General Manager currently acts as the General Manager for the SNWA.
-The SNWA has no employees; the District provides all employees and operations for the SNWA.
+District provides all employees and operations for the SNWA.
 The SNWA pays the District for the costs of providing the employees and operations in an amount equal to the costs of the services provided and is responsible for a proportionate share of the District's pension liability.
-For fiscal year 2016-17, the District's recognized pension cost and post-employment benefits allocated to the SNWA was approximately \$75 million.
-See "LAS VEGAS VALLEY WATER DISTRICT - Employees, Employee Relations and Pension Benefits" in Appendix B for more information on the District's pension liability.
+For fiscal year 2017-18, the District's recognized pension cost and post-employment benefits allocated to the SNWA was approximately \$90.6 million.